Sunday, May 27, 2012

 The summer came to a close, golfing season ended, things tug at you as time passes.

-Back in the car, on the seat was the book I happened to be reading, one of Le Carre's about George Smiley.
+Back in the car, on the seat was the book I happened to be reading, one by LeCarre, about George Smiley.
 I was at the part when, after a loss, Smiley said he would return to his island of half-people, where no one ever knew or had forgotten how people can love each other, that his books and music would sustain him - but that he would always carry a light.
-I think the three of us could follow that allegory.
+Corny perhaps, though I think the three of us could relate to some of that allegory.

 It was seven or eight months later Drew's brother called again to say he had just heard from Summer Wind.
 He told me that she was living in northern California, near the Oregon state line and that he was a new uncle.
 He said Lisa's pregnancy had survived the beating and that she had a new daughter, Katherine Rose - that both were doing well.